The Harry Hill Movie

 The Harry Hill Movie is a 2013 British musical comedy film, directed by Steve Bendelack and starring Harry Hill.
 It was written by Hill along with Jon Foster and James Lamont.
-It revolves around a fictional version of Harry Hill's adventures, with his diesel drinking nan and misdiagnosed hamster.
+It revolves around a fictional version of Harry Hill's adventures with his grandmother and misdiagnosed hamster.
 The film was released on 20 December 2013 in the United Kingdom and Ireland.
+It received generally negative reviews from critics.